sudo rmmod pcspkrUpdate: It is better to do,

 route add -host $VPN_REMOTE_IP gw $GATEWAY dev $INTERFACE

-route add -net $ALLTARGET dev ppp0
+route add -net $ALLTARGET dev ppp0% ssh -X username@hostname

 ForwardX11 yes (default is no)